fhuan10/Check-Chicago-Out/Final/README.md

   - Used the API from City of Chicago website (https://data.cityofchicago.org/Events/Chicago-Park-District-Movies-in-the-Parks-2019/7piw-z6r6)
   - Used a Google Map to display all the mark locations where the movies are playing at
   - Filtered day, movie rating, and movie locations
+- Take a Picture
+  - Take a picture using the camera API

 Comments about the Website (from my friend):